splunk/public-o11y-docs/admin/teams/manage-membership.rst

     - Yes
     - Not applicable: A user must be on a team to leave a team

-Permission to link a detector to a team is based on the detector’s permissions.
+Permission to link a detector to a team is based on the detector's permissions.
 For example, if the user has write permission for a detector, they can link it to a team.
 To learn more, see :ref:`detector-manage-permissions`.

-Permission to link a dashboard group to a team is based on the dashboard group’s permissions.
+Permission to link a dashboard group to a team is based on the dashboard group's permissions.
 For example, if the user has write permission for a dashboard group, they can link it to a team.
 To learn more, see :ref:`dashboard-manage-permissions`.